-- such time must be approved in advance in writing by the employee's immediate supervisor or the CEO before it may be used, and - the request shall include how the employee will be making up the time. and must be approved in advance by the employee's immediate supervisor or the CEO.
+- such time must be approved in advance in writing by the employee's immediate supervisor or the CEO before it may be used, and - the request shall include how the employee will be making up the time.

 Flextime may be adjusted or rescinded if maintaining such a schedule does not meet the demands of the Authority's work.
 Flextime may be granted on a recurring basis or as a one-time event.

 However, regular use of flextime may result in a conversation with the employee's supervisor regarding updating the employee's Regular Work Schedule.